8 Fun Things To Do In Aberdeen In 2023

 Initially there were suggestions that the houses would have two storeys, but fishermen refused to live upstairs because they were superstitious!

-Extra houses were added in 1837 and 1855 with around 80 homes present day, we’d definitely recommend a visit here, there’s so much to see.
+Extra houses were added in 1837 and 1855 with around 80 homes present day.

-Exploring the cobbled streets of Old Aberdeen is a must if you want to find out some history of the city.
+Exploring the cobbled streets of Old Aberdeen is a must if you want to find out more about the history of the city.

 Powis Gate back in the centre of Old Aberdeen won’t disappoint.
 These towers look like they’ve been taken straight out of a Disney film with their magical appearance.

-Dolphin watch is a project funded by the ScottishPower Foundation and National Lottery Heritage fund, led by RSPB Scotland in partnership with Aberdeen City Council and Whale and Dolphin Conservation.
+Dolphin watch is a project funded by the ScottishPower Foundation and National Lottery Heritage fund, led by RSPB Scotland.

 RSBP provides binoculars, spotting scopes, and loads of information to kick start your day, just make sure you wrap up warm because it can be blustery.

-According to RSBP, the best place to look for dolphins is between the orange breakwater wall and the lighthouse during summer, where the dolphins can sometimes be seen feeding.
+One of the best places is between the orange breakwater wall and the lighthouse during summer, where the dolphins can sometimes be seen feeding.

 You may even be lucky enough to see other marine wildlife, such as seabirds, otters, whales and seals.